Cauliflower Potato Salad swaps potatoes for cauliflower in this light, low carb take on classic potato salad.

 So why mess with a good thing?
 Because it’s not a bad thing when you create something equally as delicious as classic potato salad that’s lighter and low carb to boot.
 My Cauliflower Potato Salad – aka Cauliflower “Faux-tato” Salad – is the perfect lower carb alternative to traditional potato salad.
 Just swap boiled potatoes for cauliflower and you’re in business!

-In short – because this mock potato salad does. not. taste. like. cauliflower!
-Cauliflower florets are boiled until tender then drizzled with a simple homemade vinaigrette while still warm to infuse it with flavor.
+Cauliflower florets are boiled until tender then drizzled with a simple homemade vinaigrette while still warm to infuse them with flavor.
 After a quick chill in the fridge, the marinated cauliflower is mixed with diced hard boiled eggs and mayo.
-Classic flavor, less carbs.
-Winning!

 Can Cauliflower Potato Salad be Made Ahead of Time?